aguirrelab/Geo_Morph_Evolution_Lab/README.md

 -0_stickleback_evol_lab_data.TPS - This is the input data file for MorphoJ in TPS format.
 It includes landmark data for 90 stickleback fish.

 -grp_b.txt - This is the classifiers file indicating specimen group membership for MorphoJ.
+Speciemsn are divided into 6 groups, 3 populations X 2 sexes.

+-cva.png - This is an image file showing the results of the CVA with wireframe figures associated with shape variation along the two axes included.

 -There are also 6 folders with the specimen pictures and individual tps files.
 This allows you to have students collect their own data or take other measures.
 However, the input file listed above (0_stickleback_evol_lab_data.TPS) already has all the landmark data and the lab is currently designed for students to work with landmark data that has been collected for them.
 In class, I demonstrate how to create the input files using TPSUtility and digitize landmarks on the images using TPSDig2.